-Before you read on, we thought you might like to download our 3 Emotional Intelligence Exercises for free.
-These science-based exercises will not only enhance your ability to understand and work with your emotions but will also give you the tools to foster the emotional intelligence of your clients, students or employees.
+Before you continue, we thought you might like to download our three Emotional Intelligence Exercises for free.
+These science-based exercises will not only enhance your ability to understand and work with your emotions, but also give you the tools to foster the emotional intelligence of your clients, students, or employees.

 This Article Contains: